Still Waking Up Exhausted? This Is The Mineral You’re Missing

-We already know that perimenopause and menopause wreak havoc on our bodies.
+So, we already know that perimenopause and menopause wreak havoc on our bodies.
 We also know that we must accept the process of aging and we need a fast and easy remedy for our multiple symptoms.
 And now we know that Magnesium offers a huge array of benefits and relief.
 But surprise!
 Not all magnesiums are created equal, and some of them barely get past your stomach lining.

 Here is my no-nonsense breakdown to put all of us ‘in the know’ of the most efficient forms of magnesium to the types that should be completely avoided.
+Starting from my favorite and the one I depend on to the least who left me even more depleted.

 1. Magnesium glycinate (85% absorption)